AWU0626/project2024/Phase 3 writeup.md

 ## Team Member Contributions
 ### Member 1: [Tahmid Ahamed]
 - **Tasks Worked On**: Task 3.4
-- **Contributions**:
+- **Contributions**: Debugged add create new organization option to user interface.

 ### Member 2: [Silvia Alemany]
 - **Tasks Worked On**: Task 3.1
-- **Contributions**:
+- **Contributions**: Add create new organization option to user interface.

 ### Member 3: [Aaron Wu]
 - **Tasks Worked On**: Task 3.2, Task 3.3
 - **Contributions**: Added `changePassword` function and `updateAccountInfo` function in `DataManager.java`.
 Added command-line interaction to allow users to select the said functions in `UserInterface.java`.
 Added api endpoint to `api.js` which updates the changes in the database.
 Added two test files, `DataManagerChangePasswordTest.java` and `DataManagerUpdateOrgInfoTest.java` to test the siad functions' correctness.
+Helped debug add create new organization option to user interface.